 - Base arguments on emotion.

-Benjamin Bloom developed a theory of learning called Bloom’s Taxonomy, which identifies six levels of thinking, with Level 6 being high.
+Benjamin Bloom developed this theory of learning which identifies six levels of thinking, with Level 6 being high.
 As we think at the higher levels, we are thinking critically.

 |Level 1||Knowledge||Define, list, describe, identify, show, name, quote|

 |Level 3||Application||Illustrate, use the information, apply, demonstrate, show, solve, classify, discover|